By Stephen Kane. Last Updated 23rd February 2024. If you have been injured in a car accident, you could be entitled to compensation.

 All road users owe each other a duty of care to use the roads in a manner that avoids causing harm or damage to themselves or others.
 To uphold this duty, they should adhere to the Road Traffic Act 1988 and the rules and regulations set out in the Highway Code.

-To make a personal injury claim for an injury in a car accident, you have to be able to be able to prove that:
+To make a personal injury claim, you have to be able to be able to prove that:

 - You were owed a duty of care